-We will provide basic food throughout the day.
-The typical menu includes bagels and coffee for breakfast, sandwiches for lunch and pizza for dinner.
+Lunch will be provided.
 Vegetarian options will be available.
+Please plan accordingly!
 Bring a water bottle as there are refillable water bottle stations in the backstage area.

 Please be aware when eating to be very careful of all the garments around you - do not eat while wearing a stage garment if at all possible.
 If you must wear a stage garment, then throw a towel around you to protect it while you eat.
 All drinks must be a "library-safe" containers - you do not want to spill liquids on someone else's hard work!